 In addition, to the extent that the proceeds of the Issue are held in cash in an account which is not segregated from the assets of the bank, custodian or sub-custodian holding the cash on behalf of the Company or BBGI Management HoldCo (as the case may be), in the event of insolvency (or equivalent) of the relevant bank, custodian or sub-custodian, the Company or BBGI Management HoldCo (as applicable) may only have a contractual right to the return of cash so deposited and would rank in respect of such contractual right as an unsecured creditor and may not be able to recover any of the cash so held in full or at all.
-In respect of cash equivalents, near cash instruments and money market instruments that are held in a segregated account for the benefit of the Company or BBGI Management HoldCo, the insolvency (or equivalent), fraud or other adverse actions affecting the custodian or subcustodian holding the assets on behalf of the Company or BBGI Management HoldCo may impact the ability of the Company or BBGI Management HoldCo to recover or deal expeditiously with these assets and the Company or BBGI Management HoldCo (as applicable) may not be able to recover equivalent assets in full or at all.
+In respect of cash equivalents, near cash instruments and money market instruments that are held in a segregated account for the benefit of the Company or BBGI Management HoldCo, the insolvency (or equivalent), fraud or other adverse actions affecting the custodian or sub-custodian holding the assets on behalf of the Company or BBGI Management HoldCo may impact the ability of the Company or BBGI Management HoldCo (as applicable) may not be able to recover equivalent assets and the Company or BBGI Management HoldCo (as applicable) may not be able to recover equivalent assets in full or at all.